mayurdalvi5/ICR-Flight-Delay-Weather-Disruptions/Week 12/Week12.md

   - **Discussion point:**
     - We will each discuss our current rough draft for Report 2 during the Friday Zoom meeting.
     - What will the format of our final results be?
 Separated by state, season, etc?
+    - Is overall accuracy, recall, or precision more important to ICR for choosing our best performing model?
+    - What would you like for us to work on as we approach the end of the semester?

 ---